 How to Change a Div Background Color

-If you want an element — for example, a CTA or an important piece of text — to stand out on the page, adding a background color is one way to do it.
+If I want an element — for example, a CTA or an important piece of text — to stand out on the page, adding a background color is one way to do it.

-Changing the background color of a div is similar to changing the background color of your web page’s body.
-Start by creating a div element.
-Additionally, add a class to the div so that it can be targeted with CSS:
+Changing the background color of a div is no different from changing the background color of my web page’s body.
+I start by creating a div element.
+Additionally, I add a class to the div so that it can be targeted with CSS, considering I might probably create more divs, which I might want to give a different background color to:

 See the Pen CTA example by HubSpot (@hubspot) on CodePen.